Consequences of Nazism: Germany

 More than 8 million Germans, including almost 2 million civilians, died during World War II (see World War II casualties).
-After the end of the war in Europe, additional German casualties were incurred during the Allied occupation and also during the expulsions of ethnic Germans that followed in Eastern Europe.
+After the end of the war in Europe, additional German casualties were incurred during the Allied occupation as well as during the expulsions of ethnic Germans that were carried out in Eastern Europe in the aftermath of the war.

-After the war, Germans were often viewed with contempt and blamed for Nazi crimes, especially in countries occupied by Nazi Germany.
-Germans visiting abroad, particularly in the 1950s and 1960s, attracted insults from locals and from foreigners, many of whom lost their families or friends in the atrocities.
-Today in Europe and worldwide (particularly in countries that fought against the Axis), Germans may be scorned by elderly people who were alive to experience the atrocities committed by Nazi Germans during World War II.
-This resulted in a feeling of collective guilt for many Germans, causing numerous discussions and rows among scholars and politicians in Post-War West Germany (for example, the "Historikerstreit" [historians' argument] in the 1980s) and after Reunification.
-Here, the discussion mainly revolved around the role that the unified Germany should play in the world and in Europe.
-Bernard Schlink's novel The Reader concerns the various and diverging ways post-war Germans grappled with the issue.
+After the war, Germans were viewed with contempt and as a result, they were frequently blamed for Nazi crimes, especially for crimes which were committed in countries which were occupied by Nazi Germany.
+Germans who visited other countries, particularly during the 1950s and 1960s, were frequently insulted by locals and foreigners, many of whom were the relatives or friends of people who were killed in the atrocities.
+Today in Europe as well as in countries which are located outside Europe (particularly in countries that fought against the Axis), Germans are scorned by elderly people who suffered as a result of the atrocities which were committed by Nazi Germans during World War II.
+These experiences triggered a feeling of collective guilt among many Germans, causing numerous discussions and rows among scholars and politicians in Post-War West Germany (for example, the "Historikerstreit" [historians' argument] in the 1980s) and after Reunification.
+Here, the discussion mainly revolved around the role that the unified Germany should play in the world as well as the role that it should play in Europe.
+Bernard Schlink's novel The Reader describes the various and the diverging ways in which post-war Germans grappled with this issue.

-Following World War II, the Allies embarked on a program of denazification in their zones of occupation, but, as the Cold War intensified, these efforts were curtailed in West Germany, where leading politicians like Konrad Adenauer encouraged Germans to move on from the Nazi years and embrace a new, democratic Germany allied with the West.
+After World War II, the Allies embarked on a program of denazification in their zones of occupation, but, as the Cold War intensified, these efforts were curtailed in West Germany, where leading politicians like Konrad Adenauer encouraged Germans to move on from the Nazi years and embrace a new, democratic Germany which was an ally of the West.

-Germany itself and the German economy were devastated, with great parts of most major cities destroyed by the bombings of the Allied forces, sovereignty taken away by the Allies and the territory filled with millions of refugees from the former eastern provinces which the Allies had decided were to be annexed by the Soviet Union and Poland, moving the eastern German border westwards to the Oder-Neisse line and effectively reducing Germany in size by roughly 25% (see also Potsdam Conference).
-The remaining parts of Germany were divided among the Allies and occupied by British (the north-west), French (the south-west), American (the south) and Soviet (the east) troops.
+Germany as a whole and the German economy in particular was devastated, because large parts of most major German cities were destroyed in the bombing raids which were carried out by the Allied forces, Germany's sovereignty was taken away by the Allies and its territory was filled with millions of refugees from the former eastern provinces which the Allies had decided would be annexed by the Soviet Union and Poland, moving the eastern German border westwards to the Oder-Neisse line, effectively reducing Germany in size by roughly 25% (see also Potsdam Conference).
+The remaining parts of Germany were divided among the Allies and they were also occupied by British (the north-west), French (the south-west), American (the south) and Soviet (the east) troops.